Southern Indiana has excellent trails and paths for experienced trekkers or novices who want to ease into hiking.

 Stroll a Paved Path

 If you want to beat the heat with an evening stroll, there is no better walking path than the Ohio River Greenway.
-The riverfront in downtown Jeffersonville through the George Rogers Clark cabin will offer the best views overlooking the Louisville Skyline.
-Though the Greenway can be heavily trafficked, it is accessible at many points and offers views you can’t find anywhere else!
+The riverfront in downtown Jeffersonville will offer the best views overlooking the Louisville Skyline.
+The Greenway can be accessed at many points and offers views you can’t find anywhere else!

 No matter the trail you choose, stay healthy and safe.
 Happy Trails!